fbpx

 When do I need to fly in, and when can I fly out?

 If we’re picking you up from the airport (so Bali and Australia), ideally, you should fly in the day the program starts, but if it’s a few days out that’s okay too.
-If you’re flying into Japan, you’ll be making our own way in on public transport, so it matters less.
+If you’re flying into Tokyo or Barcelona, you’ll be making your own way in on public transport, so it matters less.
 If you’re going to be a few days late, that’s okay — just let us know and we’ll make sure we catch you up on whatever you’ve missed.
 The last class is always taught a few days before the accommodation is up, and we usually spend the final few days hanging out, tidying up loose ends and partying, but if you need to leave during this time, that’s also cool!
 Most people fly out the day the program ends.

 Is there any way I can make this cheaper?